 DIT Hothouse Incubator brings iconic tech cluster to Dublin’s North Inner City

-The new DIT Hothouse Incubator, situated on the DIT Grangegorman campus, will support 57 knowledge-intensive companies, delivering 285 extra jobs to the local economy and attracting €42m of investment to the region over the next 5 years
+· The new DIT Hothouse Incubator, situated on the DIT Grangegorman campus, will support 57 knowledge-intensive companies, delivering 285 extra jobs to the local economy and attracting €42m of investment to the region over a five-year period

-The 1,790m2 DIT Hothouse Incubator will be a hub for innovation and a significant driver for regeneration in Dublin 7
+· The 1,790m2 DIT Hothouse Incubator will be the lifeblood of innovation and is the engine driver for regeneration in Dublin 7

 The DIT Hothouse Incubator offers:

-- 24 office incubator of varying sizes from units for 2-3 people to units for 10-12 people in Dublin’s north inner city suitable for startups focused on innovation
+· 24 office incubator of varying sizes from units for 2-3 people to units for 10-12 people in Dublin’s north inner city

-- Hot desk facilities for startups on the New Frontiers Programme
+· Hot desk facilities for entrepreneurs on the New Frontiers Programme

-- Access to the facilities and resources on the DIT Grangegorman campus including access to wet labs, extensive sports facilities, leading edge research, academic expertise and the student community
+· Access to the facilities and resources on the DIT Grangegorman campus including access to wet labs, academic expertise and the student community

-An examination of past DIT Hothouse New Frontiers startups found that startups that locate in an incubator raised twice the investment, and grew twice as fast as those that did not have incubator support.
-One such startup that can testify to this is Movidius.
-Movidius took part in DIT Hothouse programme and in 2016 the company was sold to Intel for in excess of €300m.
+An examination of past DIT Hothouse New Frontiers participants found that startups that locate in an incubator develop more speedily and are likely to attract investment and grow, resulting in less company failures.
+One such company that can testify to this is Movidius.
+Movidius took part in DIT Hothouse programme and in 2016 the company was sold to Intel for €300m.